DataBiosphere/azul/CONTRIBUTING.rst

 Version Control
 ===============

-* Feature branches are integrated by rebasing or squashing.
-We only use merges between deployment branches, either to promote changes in their natural progression from one deployment to the next or to backport a hotfix to a lesser branch like from ``prod`` to ``develop``.
+* Feature branches are merged into develop.
+If a hotfix is made to a deployment branch other than develop, that branch is merged into develop so that the hotfix is eventually distributed to all deployment branches.
+Deployment branches are merged during a deployment.

 * We commit independent changes separately.
 If two changes could be applied in either order, they should occur in separate commits.
 Two changes A and B of